Is the Ford F-150 Lightning a Fast-Selling Electric Truck?

 Finally, the Platinum F-150 Lightning is Identifiable by its tinted black chrome “grille” and 22-inch bright-machined aluminum wheels.
 It adds heated and ventilated “Nirvana” leather seats with multi-contour adjustments, among other luxuries.
 The Platinum only comes with the extended-range battery, and has a starting MSRP of $96,874.

-Is It Still Worth It?
+Is the Ford F-150 Lightning Worth It?

 It’s worth asking whether all of these price increases make the F-150 Lightning a less attractive buy than it was for those 200,000 hand-raisers.
 Likely, some of the people who ordered a Lightning might be put off by the substantial price increases, and will choose to wait until supply chain shortages, and pricing, settle down.